nuxeo/doc.nuxeo.com-client-java/src/java/blob.md

 ### Attach a Blob to a Document Using Automation

 We're assuming `/file001` already exists.
-We're gonna upload a blob with batch upload manager and then attach it to `file001`.
+We're going to upload a blob with batch upload manager and then attach it to `file001`.

 ```java
 // create a new batch